pirl-lpl/hirise-tools/CIPP/README.rst

-``prioritize_by_orbit.py`` can be used on the HiTList you get from your HiTS to clearly flag (by changing their existing priority from positive to negative) which lower-priority observations in each orbit are 'shadowed' by the latitude-exclusion zone (defaults to 40 degrees in latitude on either side of an observation) of higher priority observations.
+``prioritize_by_orbit.py`` can be used on the HiTList you get from your HiTS to clearly flag (by changing their existing priority from positive to negative) which lower-priority observations in each orbit are 'excluded' by the latitude-exclusion zone (defaults to 40 degrees in latitude on either side of an observation) of higher priority observations.